FoxPro at development and runtime

 At different times I have used four techniques to determine whether or not the executable is running from within the development environment.
 Each has its advantages and drawbacks:

-3. Pass a parameter into the executable.
+I use FoxPro's AT() function to find the position of the hash character in this text and then read all the characters to the left of that position.
+If the user name is 'GF' then I assume that this is me working in development mode.
+A simple approach that can give me debugging information in the runtime environment on any machine.
+It will of course fail if any a user on a another site just happens to have 'GF' as their username. - Pass a parameter into the executable.
 Treat Main.Prg as though it were a procedure by starting with an LPARAMETERS statement and pass the parameter in by adding it to the command line in the desktop shortcut.
 Use the PCOUNT() function early in Main.Prg to detect whether or not a parameter has been supplied.
 If there's no parameter, I must be in development mode.
-If there is a parameter I can either switch to a predetermined data directory or read the data path from the parameter.

-4. Use the FILE() function to see if there is an INI file in the same directory as the executable.
-As with the parameter method above, I can either use the existence of the file to indicate runtime mode or I can read the path to the data directory from the ini file.
+- Use the FILE() function to see if there is an INI file in the same directory as the executable.
+I can either use the simple existence of the file to indicate whether Fox is in runtime or development mode or I can read setup parameters from this file to fine-tune the program's behaviour.

-Whichever technique I have used to detect the environment, I always set up a global flag so that I can use it throughout the application to set development options like SET ESCAPE ON.
+Whichever technique I have used to detect the environment, I always set up a global flag at the start of the application so that I can use it throughout the program to set development options like SET ESCAPE ON or SET PATH

 Switching to a new path